olarcheveque/twistranet/README.txt

 To install twistranet's core features:

-- Download and install Python >= 2.4 (with setuptools)
+- Download and install Python >= 2.6 (with setuptools and PIL)

-- Download twistranet from github.com/numericube/twistranet

-- Execute (as a superuser) ./setup.py install clean ; this will normally install all dependencies.
+- Execute (as a superuser) "easy_install numericube-twistranet" ; this will normally download and install twistranet and all dependencies.

 To create a new project: